smithki/vuex-ts/README.md

 import { MyModuleState } from './myModule.model';
 import { RootState } from '../path/to/root-model';

-export class MyModuleGetters extends ModuleActions<MyModuleState, RootState> {
+export class MyModuleActions extends ModuleActions<MyModuleState, RootState> {
   // Define your action handlers as asynchronous methods that accept one
   // argument (the "payload").
 It's type signature will carry over to your
   // module and enforce typing accordingly.